 "The panel was concerned about the lack of Research Methods in the first two semesters.
 The development of academic skills required at Level 9 was a concern."
-Level 9 Reason for refusal PG23071

 Current criterion 6.
 There are sufficient qualified and capable programme staff available to implement the programme as planned.